 The locale of the novel, Mano Majra is described as one of the "oases of peace" (Train to Pakistan 4).
-The village embraced all Hindus, Sikhs, Muslims and Christians in clasp.
-Written in the background of the partition of the partition of India the novel clearly portrays some of the painful aftermaths the division.
+The village embraced all Hindus, Sikhs, Muslims and Christians in the background of the partition of in the novel clearly portrays some of the painful aftermaths the division.
 Along with the partition of the land, values of greater concern were also shattered.
-Peace, love, values of cooperation and nonviolence were wiped off and animos in inhumanity, hatred, horror, violence and revenge, which planted.
-In other words, the evacuation of people led to the cooperation of values.
+Peace, love, units cooperation and nonviolence were wiped off and animosity inhumanity, hatred, horror, violence and revenge, were vaporation of values.

-The defacement of ideals is depicted in the novel through the character of the magistrate and the police and it in turn leads to cultural clash.
-They manipulate the lives of the common folk and drag them towards their end.
+The defacement of ideals is depicted in the novel The detacement of the magistrate and the police and the to cultural clash.
+They manipulate the line to cultural clash. through the character of the set the common folk and drag them towards their end.
 They first make the people uncertain and unsteady, by a lot of brainwashing.
 When the police try to evacuate the Muslims from Mano Majra they had no authentic reason which indicates their fake identity.
 The head constable's visit had divided Mano Majra into two halves as neatly as a knife cuts through a pat of butter.
 But cruelty and inhumanity reign as the Muslims were sent off first to the camp, and then to Pakistan.
 Even the common folk dread the injustice of the police.
 While the villagers noticed the inauspicious occurring in the river somebody thought of informing the police.
 Then a small man commented bitterly, "What will they do?
 Write a first information report?"
 (125).
 This vulnerable situation faced by the common man was aggravated by the calamity and destruction sowed by the authorities.
 For instance, Malli's Gang and Jugga were released in Mano Majra, and not in Malli's hometown; and that too without a trial and acquittal.
-Knowing well that Malli's group housed the culprits, they were let loose deliberately, in the place where the murder occurred: "I see the trick now.
+Knowing well that Malli's group housed the culprits, they were let loose deliberately, in the place where the murder occurred: "Isee the trick now.
 That is why the police released Malli.
-Now!
-Politics and making them, too.
-It is all arranged" (146). wholeness is shattered by the political and judicial intrusion.
+Now! suppose Jugga will join them, too.
+It is all arranged" (146).
+The village, Mano Majra, was a single whole family but its wholeness is shattened. wholeness is shattered by the political and judicial intrusion.
 The novel has much The novel has much to say about politicians and judiciary.

-The so called politicians and judiciary.
-The so called politicians and judiciary use their power according to their whims and fancies.
+The so called politicians and judiciary The so called politicians and judiciary use their power according to their whims and fancies.
 They have neither any regard for the prestige of the persons concerned, nor for the reality of the matter.
 Their interpretation of facts varies with time and place.